Application criteria and process for RCOG recognition of subspecialist training centres

 - We will consider mitigating factors only where centres work within a training network.
 In your application, you should clearly define competencies to be completed during rotation to each training centre within the network and the rotation formally agreed by deanery(ies)/LETBs.
 The goal would be enhancement of training opportunites through the training network, such that all elements of the curriculum would be delivered and the overall standard of training wouldn’t be compromised through rotation between centres.

-- It’s unlikely that we would grant recognition to a training network where an individual centre within that network couldn’t deliver the majority of the elements of the curriculum, or where the approval criteria are fulfilled through a rotation involving more than two centres.
+- It’s unlikely that we would grant recognition to a training network where an individual centre within that network couldn’t deliver the majority of the elements of the curriculum, or where the approval criteria are fulfilled through a rotation involving more than 2 centres.

 - Recognition could be achieved where centres work together across commissioning regions or geographies to fulfil the approval criteria and reflect the need for regionalisation of training in developing the future workforce within a large region or country.

-- There should be a minimum of two full-time consultants working as subspecialists in any centre approved for subspecialist training.
+- There should be a minimum of 2 full-time consultants working as subspecialists in any centre approved for subspecialist training.
 Each centre should name the clinical supervisor who will deputise when the Subspecialty Training Programme Supervisor (STPS) is on leave.
 However, the Subspecialty Committee would review ongoing recognition of a centre during long-term absence of an STPS.

 - You should provide assurance that the subspecialty trainee’s needs, in particular appropriate surgical experience, wouldn’t be compromised by supernumerary doctors working and learning within the centre.
 Each centre should inform their deanery/LETB of the theatre lists that have been identified to prioritise training of their subspecialty trainee, and lists where training will be shared with an ATSM or other trainee.